jhpyle/docassemble/_docs/documents.md

 [`question`]s using [`attachment code`], the same document that was assembled for the first [`question`] will be presented in the second [`question`], even if changes were made to the underlying variables in the interim.
-To force the re-assembly of the document, use [`code`] to deletes the variable that represents the document.
+To force the re-assembly of the document, you can use [`code`] to delete the variable that represents the document.
 Here is an example:

 {% include side-by-side.html demo="document-cache-invalidate" %}